 In this post, I’ve reviewed Harris Boric Acid powder as an effective roach killer.
-Harris Boric Acid is one of the historic roach control method, at least the chemical side of the composition.
+Harris Boric Acid is a historic roach control method, at least the composition’s chemical side.

 In addition to killing roaches, the boric acid powder will also exterminate other bugs such as silverfish, palmetto bugs, and water bugs.